 Health coverage verification can be quite simple.
 After getting the patient’s insurance information, call the insurance company to ensure the information is correct.

-patient's coverage is still good and what benefits they get.
-Please find out about the patient's deductibles and co-payments so you know how much to charge them.
+Most insurance cards for patients will have a phone number you can call to confirm the information.
+Ask the insurance if the patient’s coverage is still good and what benefits they get.
+Please find out about the patient’s deductibles and co-payments so you know how much to charge them.

 3. Making of Superbills